The dual minimum distance of arbitrary dimensional algebraic--geometric codes: Duals of algebraic--geometric codes

 \medbreak

 Section \ref{secfourth} is devoted to the proof of Proposition \ref{convmg3}, which asserts that any $m$--linked configuration of $3m$ points such that no $m+2$ of them are collinear and no $2m+2$ of them are on a plane conic is a set of coplanar points lying at the intersection of a cubic and a curve of degree $m$ having no common component.
-This concludes the proof of Theorem \ref{geomain} since the \textit{``only if''} part of (\ref{G3}) and (\ref{G4}) are straightforward consequences of Proposition \ref{convmg3}.
+This concludes the proof of Theorem \ref{geomain} since it yields the \textit{``only if''} part of (\ref{G3}) and (\ref{G4}).

 \medbreak

 Before starting the different steps of the proof of Theorem \ref{main}, let us present some applications of it.